hidglobal/digitalpersona-access-management-services/docs/was-cred-format.md

   The public key from the Smart Card must be imported in the PUBLICKEYBLOB  format (see https://msdn.microsoft.com/en-us/library/ee442238.aspx).
 After that, the RSA256 hash (see https://en.wikipedia.org/wiki/Secure_Hash_Algorithm) of the key must be calculated.
 The resulting 32 bytes must be Base64url encoded to the string - KeyHash = Base64urlEncode(RSA256 Hash (PUBLICKEYBLOB (PuK))</td>
   </tr>
   <tr>
-  <td valign="top"></td>
-  <td valign="top"></td>
+  <td valign="top">String <i>signature</i></td>
-  </tr>
-</table>

- String signature 	Timestamp and Public key’s hash, Base64url UTF-8 encoded string.
+  <td valign="top">  	Timestamp and Public key’s hash, Base64url UTF-8 encoded string.<BR><BR>
-The Timestamp (8 bytes) and Public key’s RSA256 Hash (32 bytes) must be combined into a 40 byte array, where the first 8 bytes is the Timestamp and the remainder is the hash.
+  The Timestamp (8 bytes) and Public key’s RSA256 Hash (32 bytes) must be combined into a 40 byte array, where the first 8 bytes is the Timestamp and the remainder is the hash.<BR><BR>
   This 40 bytes blob must be hashed again with RSA256 and then signed with the Smart Card’s Private Key.
   The signature algorithm used is specified when the Smart Card key pair is originally created, usually RSA.
 The resulting signature blob must be Base64url encoded into the string:
-KeyHash = Base64urlEncode(Sign(PrK)( RSA256 Hash( Timestamp + RSA256 Hash (PUBLICKEYBLOB (PuK))))
+  KeyHash = Base64urlEncode(Sign(PrK)( RSA256 Hash( Timestamp + RSA256 Hash (PUBLICKEYBLOB (PuK))))</td>
+  </tr>
+</table>

 To create the Smart Card Credential for authentication, follow these steps on the client.
 1	Enumerate the asymmetric key pairs on the Smart Card or select the exact key pair to use.